A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

-where the SOC Hamiltonian $H_{SO}$ is expressed in terms of ladder operators $L_+$ and $L_-$ as,
+where the SOC Hamiltonian $H_\text{SO}$ is expressed in terms of ladder operators $L_+$ and $L_-$ as,

+Here $\lambda$ is the effective SOC parameter that determines the strength of the interaction between the electronic spin $\vec{S}$ and orbital angular momenta $\vec{L}$.
 To understand the angular dependence of the SOC energy and the corresponding easy axis, we align the magnetization along an arbitrary direction {\bf n}($\theta$), where $\theta$ is the polar angle relative to the molecular axis ($C_5$ axis).
 Due to the azimuthal symmetry of the molecule, we neglected the dependence on the azimuthal angle $\phi$ and focused only on the polar angle $\theta$.
 The SOC Hamiltonian can then be expressed as

 We now analyze the angular dependence of the SOC energy using Eq.~\ref{E_so}, taking the $d$ energy levels shown in Figs.~\ref{fig:MO4d} and \ref{fig:MO3d} as the basis states.
-Since the largest contribution to the SOC energy comes from the states near the Fermi energy, we can estimate the angular dependence by considering only the highest occupied and lowest unoccupied $d$ states that can be coupled by $H_{SO}$.
-The advantage of expressing $H_{SO}$ with explicit dependence on the angle is obvious: i) If the two states are of the same spin species and of the same orbital character i.e the change in the angular momentum projection $\Delta m_l=0$, then only non-zero contribution comes from the $S_z'L_zcos\theta$ term in the Hamiltonian Eq.~\ref{H_so2}, ii) if $\Delta m_l=0$ and the two states belong to opposite spin species ($\Delta m_s=\pm 1$), then the $S_{\pm}'L_zsin\theta$ term will give the non-zero contribution, iii) if $\Delta m_s = 0$ but $\Delta m_l=\pm 1$, then $S_z'L_{\pm}cos\theta$ term is non-zero, and iv) if both $\Delta m_l,\Delta m_s =\pm 1$, the the non-zero contribution comes from one of the remaining terms of the Hamiltonian.
+Since the largest contribution to the SOC energy comes from the states near the Fermi energy, we can estimate the angular dependence by considering only the highest occupied and lowest unoccupied $d$ states that can be coupled by $H_\text{SO}$.
+The advantage of expressing $H_\text{SO}$ with explicit dependence on the angle is obvious: i) If the two states are of the same spin species and of the same orbital character i.e the change in the angular momentum projection $\Delta m_l=0$, then only non-zero contribution comes from the $S_z'L_zcos\theta$ term in the Hamiltonian Eq.~\ref{H_so2}, ii) if $\Delta m_l=0$ and the two states belong to opposite spin species ($\Delta m=\pm 1$), then the $S_{\pm}'L_zsin\theta$ term will give the non-zero contribution, iii) if $\Delta m = 0$ but $\Delta m_l=\pm 1$, then $S_z'L_{\pm}cos\theta$ term is non-zero, and iv) if both $\Delta m_l,\Delta m =\pm 1$, the the non-zero contribution comes from one of the remaining terms of the Hamiltonian.